KNMI/adaguc-server/doc/fork_server.md

 - Mother process (C++): A persistent process that listens for requests and manages child processes.
 - Child processes (C++): Short-lived processes created with `fork()`.
 Each child handles one request.

-The maximum number of concurrent children is limited by the environment variable `ADAGUC_NUMPARALLELPROCESSES`.
+The environment variable `ADAGUC_NUMPARALLELPROCESSES` determines the number of concurrent processes, with a minimum of two so a metadata update does not block other requests.
+The mother process permits one additional child, so the supervisor can perform its `PING` health check while other requests can get handled.

 Communication between the Python server and the mother process occurs via a Unix domain socket.